Roman Naval Warfare: The Sea They Called Their Own

 The Roman victories at Mylae in 260 BC and the Aegates Islands in 241 BC — the latter ending the First Punic War — demonstrated that a power with no maritime tradition could achieve naval dominance within a generation through organizational effort and tactical adaptation.
 The corvus was eventually abandoned, probably because it made ships top-heavy and dangerously unstable in rough weather — Rome lost several fleets to storms rather than enemy action during the First Punic War, suggesting that seamanship remained a weakness.
 But the core lesson was retained: Roman infantry discipline and organizational capacity could compensate for maritime inexperience if the tactical situation could be arranged to favor close combat.

 The fleet’s role during the Principate shifted from offensive warfare to police functions.
-The elimination of Pompey’s son Sextus’s piracy in the 30s BC by Octavian’s admiral Agrippa at the Battle of Naulochus in 36 BC — a genuinely complex naval engagement fought in the waters around Sicily — was the last major naval battle within the Mediterranean for several generations.
-What followed was a Mediterranean essentially at peace: the Classis Misenensis, based at Misenum on the Bay of Naples, and the Classis Ravennatis, based at Ravenna on the Adriatic, were the two main Italian fleets, supplemented by provincial fleets on the Rhine, Danube, Black Sea, Channel, and Red Sea.
-Their primary functions were transport, communication, anti-piracy patrol, and the supply of grain convoys rather than fleet-to-fleet combat.
+The elimination of Sextus Pompey’s piracy in the 30s BC by Octavian’s admiral Agrippa at the Battle of Naulochus in 36 BC — a genuinely complex naval engagement fought in the waters around Sicily — was the last major naval battle within the Mediterranean for several generations.
+What followed was a Mediterranean essentially at peace: the Classis Misenensis, based at Misenum on the Bay of Naples, and the Classis Ravennatis, based at Ravenna on the Adriatic, were the two main Italian fleets, their primary functions transport, communication, anti-piracy patrol, and the supply of grain convoys rather than fleet-to-fleet combat.

-The fall of the Western Empire in the fifth century produced a Mediterranean no longer under unified Roman control, which created the conditions for its progressive domination by Vandal naval forces from their North African base, Gothic kingdoms in Italy, and eventually the re-emergence of piracy that Rome had suppressed for centuries.
+The fall of the Western Empire produced a Mediterranean no longer under unified Roman control, which created the conditions for its progressive domination by Vandal naval forces operating from their North African base.
 The Vandal sack of Rome in 455 AD was accomplished via a fleet that sailed from Carthage unmolested — a reversal of the Punic War strategic logic so complete that it would have been incomprehensible to the Romans who had fought so hard to ensure it could never happen.
 Mare nostrum had ceased to be ours.